suatoezbek/Oezbek-matrisome/README.md

 ### in_silico_matrisomes
 #### from_literature
 In silico matrisomes taken from the [Matrisome Project](https://sites.google.com/uic.edu/matrisome/home) webpage.
-IDs were looked up in the respectie sequence data bases.
+IDs were looked up in the respective sequence data bases.
 For Bos Taurus (where no IDs were provided) genes were searched by gene name.<br>
 - *Homo sapiens*
 - *Mus musculus*
 - *Bos taurus*